amitds1997/dotfiles/global-dotfiles-readme.md

 - `euporie` - Terminal-based `jupyter` notebook
 - `eza` - New-world `ls` alternative
 - `pv` - Pipe viewer; view more stuff
+- `gitleaks` - Find leaky cauldron of secrets.
+Pipe files in `gitsecrets -v stdin` to gather info about them

 ## 📋 To do lists